 Object number: PRSMG: M331.1

 This medal records the laying of the foundation stone for Preston’s Gothic town hall during guild week in 1862.
-This impressive building designed by George Gilbert Scott stood on the Flag Market and was lost to fire in 1948.
+This impressive building designed by George Gilbert Scott stood on the Flag Market and was damaged in a fire in 1948, yet stood for many years after.
 There are a large number of medals struck for local events such as Preston Guild.

 Made: Minted Arles